py815-dev/py815-dev.github.io/README.md

 # Delta Pages Site

 This site redirects to the current IP of the Delta dashboard, and is automatically updated by the bot.
-[Invite here](https://py815-dev.github.io)
+[Invite here](https://discordapp.com/oauth2/authorize?client_id=753994539492180029&scope=bot&permissions=536337478) or [visit website](https://py815-dev.github.io)